yjlou/2019-nCov/README.md

 tool.
 Then, they can compare people's history location data (the people can voluntarily provide their own data to the trustable third party) in the step 3 of this tool (by dragging and dropping tons of data files).

+Same here.All comparisons are happening on local device.
+Nothing is uploaded to server.

 # Contribution